 Although most people don’t believe turtles sleep like normal human beings.
 But what’s more fascinating is that most turtles can sleep underwater.
 Yes, I understand that this information might freak you out with surprise.
-You might be thinking how on earth; the turtles sleep for so long under the water?
+You might be thinking how on earth; do the turtles sleep for so long under the water?
 How do they breathe?

 I was also duped with the same question- do turtles sleep underwater?
-And even if they do, how they do it?
+And even if they do, how do they do it?
 Hence, I started googling it.

 And guess what?
 I found some interesting facts to share with you.
 How about checking the information?